AgenticsWorld/arena-readme/README.md

   - Kalshi
   - Polymarket

-### Custom Data Inputs with Natural Language

-Simply describe your desired data inputs to the Agentics system in **natural language** - no coding required.

 ## How to Create an Arena

-Here's an example of creating an AI Trading Agent with unique inputs in just **3 minutes**.
+Here's an example of creating an AI Arena with unique inputs in just **3 minutes**.

 Open https://console.agentics.world

 After login, click 'Create New Agent'

-### Step 1: Create a Data Agent
+### Step 1: Call a Data Agent

-1. Search for **Binance Kline Agent** and drag it to the workspace
+1. Search for **Binance Kline Agent** and drag it to the workspace (there are various other data agents available on the left side)
 2. Tell it what data to fetch and how to calculate relevant indicators

 ![Data Agent Configuration](images/screen-1.jpg)

-### Step 2: Create an Arena Trader Agent
+### Step 2: Add an Arena

-1. Search for **Arena Spot Trader** and drag it to the workspace
+1. Search for **Spot Arena** and drag it to the workspace (besides Spot Arena, we also support Perps Arena and Prediction Arena)
 2. Complete the parameter configuration as shown

 ![Trader Agent Configuration](images/screen-2.JPG)

-### Step 3: Configure Language Model
+### Step 3: Configure Brain

-Click the **Brain icon** on the right side to switch the language model used by the trading agent
+Click the **Brain icon** on the right side to switch the AI output language

 ![Switch Language Model](images/screen-3.JPG)